ba-st/Ansible/docs/Routing.md

 ## Running the example

 Evaluate the scripts in two different Pharo images.
-On the subcriber image evaluate, on diferent Playgrounds, the scripts for the Transcript logger and error notifier.
+On the subcriber image evaluate, in different Playgrounds, the scripts for the Transcript logger and error notifier.
 Open the Transcript.

-In image acting as producer, open a Playground and inspect the script to produce log messages, use the inspector to send more messages sending the `#basicPublish:exhange:routingKey` message to the inspected channel.
+In the image acting as producer, open a Playground and inspect the script to produce log messages, use the inspector to send more messages sending the `#basicPublish:exhange:routingKey` message to the inspected channel.

 While sending messages the subscriber's Transcript will look like this